unfunco/terraform-aws-oidc-github/README.md

-# AWS OIDC federation for GitHub Actions
+# AWS federation for GitHub Actions

-Terraform module to configure GitHub as an OpenID Connect identity provider for Amazon Web Services.
-This will allow GitHub Actions to access resources within an AWS account without requiring long-lived credentials to be stored in GitHub.
+Terraform module to configure GitHub Actions as an IAM OIDC identity provider in AWS.
+This enables GitHub Actions to access resources within an AWS account without requiring long-lived credentials to be stored as GitHub secrets.

-## Getting started
+## 🔨 Getting started

 ### Requirements